plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 The problem with JavaScript-based trackers such as Google Analytics is not the fact that they use JavaScript, it is the fact that they are bloated scripts and that they collect way too much data, set third-party cookies and track and profile people across devices, websites and apps as they browse the web.
 Then they use these insights on people for personalized advertising purposes.

-But this is not what privacy-friendly, JavaScript-based web analytics such as Plausible Analytics does.
+But this is not what privacy-friendly, JavaScript-based web analytics such as Plausible Analytics do.

 ### How is Plausible Analytics different from the average client side analytics?